leopoldch/chessmind/README.md

 Rust implementation of a simple chess engine.
 This crate contains the core engine logic used by the Firefox extension in `firefox_extension/`.
 The engine keeps a transposition table backed by an LRU cache to reuse previous evaluations and speed up searches.
 To avoid draws by repetition, game states are tracked and the AI skips moves that would repeat the same position a third time.
 The search can run on multiple threads thanks to a simple Lazy-SMP implementation.

+## Warning

+This implementation is indeed not perfect and could be improved a lot; This programs was just a experiment.

 ## Building

 Install Rust from [rust-lang.org](https://www.rust-lang.org/tools/install) and run: